-Education is carried out in venues such as mobile consulate visits, Latino heritage festivals, Hmong cultural celebrations, American Indian pow wows and the Commission on Indian Affairs, African American sororities/fraternities, and other social/cultural events.
+NC DHHS will be launching a Division and Family Well-Being that will focus on closing equity gaps across the health, and educational needs of children and youth.
+Education is carried out in venues such as mobile consulate visits, Latino heritage festivals, Hmong cultural celebrations, EBCI Family Resiliency Community Partners as authorized by EBCI PHHS and CIHA, community groups/workshop meetings, African American sororities/fraternities, and other social/cultural events.
 Minority-owned businesses (e.g., grocery stores, beauty salons, media, and restaurants) are often willing to share child health insurance information with their customers.
 Another outreach opportunity has been through faith-based services and family events within the Catholic (Latino, Vietnamese, and Congolese), Baptist (Korean) and Muslim (Arabic) traditions.
 Through the statewide Refugee Advisory Council, these relationships enable the State to focus-test professionally translated outreach materials in seven languages.
 The Refugee Advisory Council also keeps DHB abreast of the most rapidly growing refugee populations (currently Burmese, Bhutanese/Nepali, Vietnamese, Iraqi, Cuban and Somalian).

 The NC Division of Public Health (DPH) leads outreach and marketing efforts in collaboration with a host of State, regional and local public and private partners.
 DPH publishes a one-page, bi-lingual (English and Spanish) fact sheet as part of its marketing efforts.
 Hard copies are mailed out with other consumer information about federal poverty guidelines, and DPH maintains electronic copies of the fact sheet on its Women's and Children's Health Web page.
-The Division of Medical Assistance also provides links to the electronic version of the fact sheet on its website.
+The Division of Health Benefits also provides links to the electronic version of the fact sheet on its website.
 The fact sheet highlights income eligibility guidelines, health benefits available, and how to apply for both Medicaid and NC Health Choice.